701research/701Lab/README.md

 701Lab has been developed around the following workflow:

-1. Building a measurement node based on Raspberry Pi
+1. Building a Raspberry Pi–based measurement node
-2. Acquiring and integrating sensor data into unified logs
+2. Acquiring and integrating multi-sensor data into unified run-based logs
+3. Running lightweight post-run processing on the Raspberry Pi side
-3. Running analysis and preprocessing on the Windows side
+4. Running cross-run and sensor-level analysis on the Windows side
-4. Generating visual outputs, including HUD-based visualization
+5. Generating visual outputs, including HUD-based visualization

 This repository is intended to provide a structured public foundation for the parts of that workflow that can be shared openly.

+---

+## Relationship to the 701research YouTube channel

+701Lab is also connected to the practical production workflow behind the 701research YouTube channel.

+The sensing, logging, analysis, and visualization system documented in this repository has already been used in the production of published videos on that channel.

+This means that the repository reflects not only an internal technical structure, but also a working pipeline that has been used for actual public-facing output.

+---

+## Who this repository may be useful for

+This repository may be useful for people who are interested in:

+- building a Raspberry Pi–based measurement or logging system,
+- organizing multi-sensor acquisition workflows,
+- designing run-based data structures for later analysis,
+- separating lightweight edge-side processing from richer host-side analysis,
+- or studying how an experimental sensing project can be structured as a reusable technical base.

+It may also be helpful as a practical reference for students, researchers, and developers working on sensing, logging, or experimental data pipelines.

 ---

 ## Repository Structure

 ```text
 701Lab/
 ├─ README.md